-- a) Applications for revaluation should be filed within 15 days from the date of declaration of resultsor 7days from the date of receipt of grade sheet whichever is earlier. - b) The candidate should have attended all the internal assessments conducted by the college as well as all the end semester examinations conducted by the University. - c) If a candidate has failed in more than two papers in the end semester examinations, his/her representation for revaluation will not be considered. - d) The request for revaluation must be made in the prescribed format duly recommended by the Head of the Institution along with there valuation fee prescribed by the University.
+- a) Applications for revaluation should be filed within 15 days from the date of declaration of results or 7 days from the date of receipt of grade sheet whichever is earlier. - b) The candidate should have attended all the internal assessments conducted by the college as well as all the end semester examinations conducted by the University. - c) If a candidate has failed in more than two papers in the end semester examinations, his/her representation for revaluation will not be considered. - d) The request for revaluation must be made in the prescribed format duly recommended by the Head of the Institution along with the revaluation fee prescribed by the University.

-"A student shall be declared to have passed the examination in a subject of study only if he/she secures not less than 40% marks individually both in internal assessment and end-semester examination, or an aggregate of 40%.
+A student shall be declared to have passed the examination in a subject of study only if he/she secures not less than 40% marks in the end-semester examination and secures an overall aggregate of 40%.

 8.8.
-Arrear Exams
+Arrear Exams:

-A student who failed to secure 40% marks in aggregate is declared as "Fail" and he is eligible to take up a supplementary examination by registering to the said course in the following semester.
-All other candidates who failed due to shortage of attendance and those seeking to improve the grade shall repeat the course.
+A student who failed to secure 40% marks in aggregate is declared as "Failed" and he is eligible to take up supplementary examination by registering to the said course in the following semester.
+All other candidates who failed due to shortage of attendance, those who are seeking to improve the grade shall repeat the course.

 8.9.
-Letter Grades and Calculation of CGPA
+Letter Grades and Calculation of CGPA:

-Total Marks Secured by a student in each course shall be converted into a letter grade.
-The following Table shows the seven letter grades and corresponding meaning and the grade points for the calculation of Cumulative Grade Point Average (CGPA).
+Total Marks Secured by a student in each subject shall be converted into a letter grade.
+The following Table shows the seven letter grades and corresponding meaning and the grade points for the calculation of CGPA.